Machado, Padres beat Cubs 5-4 in Clevinger's return – KION546

 Austin Nola gave the Padres the lead back on an RBI single in the third before his throwing error in the fifth allowed Rafael Ortega to tie it at 3.

 Clevinger, his long hair brained into pigtails, allowed three runs, two earned, and six hits in 4 1/3 innings while striking out six and walking two.
-It was the first time he entertained the home fans with his unorthodox delivery — which starts with happy feet and ends with a sweeping motion with his right leg — since Sept.
+It was the first time Clevinger’s unorthodox delivery — which starts with happy feet and ends with a sweeping motion with his right leg — was on display in San Diego since Sept.
 23, 2020.

 Clevinger was obtained at the trade deadline during the pandemic-shortened season in a blockbuster trade with Cleveland.
 He exited his last start of the regular season with what was later described as an elbow impingement and missed the Padres’ wild-card series win against St. Louis.